(Last Updated on December 8, 2023)

 I’m hoping this might be a good way for me to get educational-ish activities in front of them without pushing or nagging.
 I’m building a list of fun and educational things I’ll be strewing around the house for them to find and explore.
 So far I’ve got:

-- Books – Boxcar Children, Hardy Boys, Choose-Your-Own-Adventure, the Sir Cumference series, Life of Fred and more
+- Books – Boxcar Children, Hardy Boys, Choose-Your-Own-Adventure, the Sir Cumference series, Life of Fred math series, and more

-- Geography Resources – Great States board game, Highlights Which Way USA magazines and continent puzzles
+- Geography Resources – Great States board game, Highlights Which Way USA magazines, and continent puzzles (Note: I can no longer find the exact puzzles we own, but here is a link to a similar continent puzzle)

 The best part is, this doesn’t have to cost a lot!
 A couple of items in my summer strewing stash are new.
 But most of them are things we already own (but haven’t used in a long time) or super-inexpensive finds from recent local homeschool sales and garage sales.

 This past week, I did a test-run of the process (that is, I forgot to put a book away and they found it).
-The book was called Top Secret – full of secret codes and ideas for wanna-be spies.
+The book was called Top Secret by Paul Janeczko – full of secret codes and ideas for wanna-be spies.

 It worked so well!!